lightninginabox/btcpi/index.md

 1. SSH back into your BTCPi
 2. Type or paste the following command
-3. Paste the .onion address into the Tor Browser.
+3. Copy and paste the .onion address into the Tor Browser.

 ```